 The aim of the Netherlands is to support the SEMIC community to release an improved GeoDCAT-AP v3 specification and XSLT transformation through these actions:

-Testing if the country can transform ISO-19115-NL compliant data to GeoDCAT-AP to fulfill HVD requirements.
+Testing if the country can transform ISO-19115-NL compliant data to GeoDCAT-AP to fulfil HVD requirements.

 Testing to what extent the GeoDCAT-AP XSLT is usable for this task and if the XSLT is re-usable for the ISO-19115-NL to DCAT-AP-NL transformation.